How Long Can You Keep a “Temp” on Assignment?

 - Handle employee complaints and concerns

-- Pay worker and distribute pay check
+- Pay worker, calculate and pay taxes, and distribute pay check

-Most of our clients who regularly hire our temporary employees, have rules whereby an employee will either be hired or removed from their assignment after a defined period.
+Most of our clients who regularly hire our temporary employees have rules whereby an employee will either be hired or removed from their assignment after a defined period.

 While we will provide information on the operational risks an employer might face by either limiting or extending assignment lengths, in the end, it is a decision that is made by both the employer and the employee.